 What is the Difference Between Criminology and Criminal Justice?

-The difference between criminal justice and criminology refer to the actions of each field.
-Criminology is the study of the crimes, and criminal justice refers to the system in which those who have committed crimes and must be punished.
+The difference between criminal justice and criminology refers to the actions of each field.
+Criminology is the study of crimes, and criminal justice refers to the system in which those who have committed crimes and must be punished.
 Criminologists study a vast amount of crimes at once and are not always looking to solve each individual case.
 Many criminologists study crime broadly as a way to develop patterns and look for similarities in terms of research.

 Those working in criminal justice are looking to solve a particular case and see that a particular individual goes through the stages of the court system, which is the answer when asking what is the difference between criminology and criminal justice.
 The end result for those in criminal justice is not to develop a similarity but to find the person responsible and cease the crime from recurring.